 On top of our ageing population, the global population continues to grow by 83 million each year, putting further strain on the healthcare system.
-Health admin jobs are a vital part of this system, helping patients get the care they need, when they need it.
+Health admin jobs are a vital part of this system, helping patients get the care they need when they need it.

 While the ramifications of COVID-19 are starting to ease around the world as vaccines become more readily available, the virus still poses a threat.
-Highly contagious mutations of the virus, paired with increased global travel, means a serious outbreak can still occur at any time.
+Highly contagious mutations of the virus, paired with increased global travel, mean a serious outbreak can still occur at any time.

 Skilled healthcare workers are needed to quickly respond to and control any outbreaks that do occur.
 Accurate records must be kept when outbreaks happen, and patients must be promptly and safely processed through the healthcare system.
 In such a scenario, health admins will prove to be crucial, ensuring proper contact tracing, record keeping and patient management is carried out.

 The way that healthcare is implemented is also changing, necessitating an increased number of health administrators with the skills to navigate this transition.
 There is now a greater focus on preventative care conducted outside of hospital settings.
 As a result, more health administrators will be needed in community health centres to boost public health initiatives.
 These professionals will also be responsible for keeping an eye on the overall healthcare ecosystem and ensuring treatments and therapies are conducted collaboratively.